rlasjunies/trb/readme.md

 # TEAMS Randomized Background

-'TEAMS Randomized Background' (TRB) replaces every hours the background image of TEAMS.
+'TEAMS Randomized Background' (TRB) replaces every hours the background image used in TEAMS video camera.

 ## How does it work?

-TRB replaces the image named `TEAMSRB.png` in the TEAMS backgrounds folder `%appdata%\Microsoft\Teams\Backgrounds\Uploads` by a random file from the folder name passed as parameter `-s` or current folder `\.` by default.
+TRB replaces the image named `TEAMSRB.png` in the TEAMS backgrounds folder `%appdata%\Microsoft\Teams\Backgrounds\Uploads` by a random image file find in a folder repository of images.

-`TEAMSRB.png` being previously selected as the background image of TEAMS.
+`TEAMSRB.png` being previously selected as the background image of the video camera in TEAMS.

-Each time you activate you camera, TEAMS will show the last randomized image, override on the file name `TEAMSRB.png`.
+Each time you activate your camera, TEAMS will show `TEAMSRB.png` who is the latest randomized image overridden.

 > Obviously TRB is heavily configurable to fit your environment;folders, file name, duration, filtering ...

 ## Get Started

-> Read the following the chapter to then end for a perfect understanding (5 min long)
+1. build trb
+1. run trb
+1. configure the background the file name of the

+### Build & Run TRB

+> TRB requires .net6 framework

+use the `*.bat` files proposed to easy these operations:
+* Build the program, type: `.\build.bat`
+* Run the program, type: `.\run.bat -s <your folder with background images>`

-### Configure your TEAMS
+### Configure TEAMS: select `TEAMSRB.png` as background image

-1. Run trb  (see below Buil & Run TRB)
+1. Run trb
-This will create a file `TEAMSRB.png` in the `%appdata%\Microsoft\Teams\Backgrounds\Uploads`
+to create a file `TEAMSRB.png` in the TEAMS background image folder `%appdata%\Microsoft\Teams\Backgrounds\Uploads`
 > Assuming you have images in the folder setted as parameter
 2. Open TEAMS
 1. Start a meeting
 1. Select 'Apply Background Effect', from 'more actions' menu
 1. Found and Select the image just uploaded `TEAMSRB.png`

-### Build & Run TRB

-> TRB requires .net6 framework

-Bat files proposed to easy these operations:
-* Build the program, type: `.\build.bat`
-* Run the program, type: `.\run.bat`

-### Configure TRB
+### TRB parameters

 If you already have run the program and you may have seen `There is no images in the folder: "." ....`